Published::draft

 Even if you have a good curation process there is always too much content and too little time.

-My first approach to managing the reading inbox was to keep things I want to read in open browser tabs forever and breathe a sigh of relief when my browser crashed and all the tabs disappeared
+My first approach to managing the reading inbox was to keep things I want to read in endless browser tabs and breathe a sigh of relief when my browser crashed and all the open tabs disappeared

 When I noticed that this process didn't actually achieve the goal of helping me to read things I wanted to read - I started pushing myself to add things to Pocket/Instapaper to have a clear backlog of things to read